Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 Malapascua Island is one of my favorite islands in the Philippines which is world-renowned for its incredible scuba diving sites such as Monad Shoal where you can swim with thresher sharks.
 I am not a diver myself but I can tell you now that there are many more fantastic things to do in Malapascua other than diving!

 Malapascua Island is located in the Visayan Sea approximately 7km off the northernmost tip of Cebu Island in the Philippines.
-The most common route is from Cebu City to Malapascua with the use of the public bus which takes around 4 hours and then a short 30 minute boat ride over to Malapascua Island.
+The most common route is from Cebu City to Malapascua with the use of the public bus which takes around 4 hours, followed by a short 30-minute boat ride over to Malapascua Island.

-Kalanggaman Island is a slice of paradise located off the northeast coast of Cebu and it’s one of my favorite Cebu tourist spots!
+Kalanggaman Island is a slice of paradise located off the northeast coast of Cebu.

 Kalanggaman Island is most famous for its trademark sandbar that is surrounded by crystalline waters and a lush palm tree forest on one end.
 Exploring the sugary white sands and roaming around the island’s natural wonders is an unforgettable experience to be had in Cebu!